the-blue-fountain/ai-deliberation-service/README.md

    - User conversations: Each participant's chat history, notes taken during the discussion, and a final summary of their views.
    - Analysis results: Synthesized insights from all participants, highlighting areas of agreement, disagreement, and gaps in understanding.

 Important note: The platform no longer requires moderators to specify how many participants will join.
-Moderators provide a topic and an objective question (or use the "Generate Questions" helper) and the same question is presented to every participant.
-This makes it effortless to add participants at any time.
+Moderators provide a topic and build an ordered set of objective questions (or use the "Generate Questions" helper) that every participant will move through in the same sequence.
+This makes it effortless to add participants at any time while keeping everyone aligned on the conversation flow.

 ### How a Discussion Works

 1. **Setup Phase**: A moderator creates a new discussion session by choosing a topic and optionally providing background information or custom instructions for the AI.

-2. **Question generation & Participant Phase**: After creating a session, the moderator can press "Generate Questions" to ask the AI to propose four short, objective candidate questions based on the topic.
-The moderator selects one of those questions (or chooses "None of these" and types their own).
-That single objective question is then given to every participant.
-Participants can join at any time and will see the same question when they answer.
+2. **Question generation & Participant Phase**: After creating a session, the moderator can press "Generate Questions" to ask the AI to propose four short, objective candidate questions based on the topic and retrieved knowledge-base excerpts.
+The moderator can add any combination of these suggestions, mix in custom questions, and arrange them in the preferred order.
+A per-question follow-up limit determines how many participant responses the AI explores before automatically advancing to the next question in the list.
+Participants can join at any time and progress through the same ordered question set.

 3. **Synthesis Phase**: Once participants finish sharing, the AI combines everyone's individual summaries into a comprehensive overview.
 This highlights common ground, differences of opinion, strong feelings, and areas that need more clarification.